ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 This standard supports all these operating models and does not prefer one over the other.
-It is important to support this variety of operating models to generaly facilitate deployment and to allow for some special scenarios.
+It is important to support this variety of operating models to generally facilitate deployment and to allow for some special scenarios.
 One special scenario has a validation service that is monetized, most likely by the manufacturer.
 In another, a privacy proxy service processes the EAT before it is transmitted to